barrettsci/researchwebsite/index.md

 Aquaculture modifies coastal marine environments by providing structure and food and altering nutrient dynamics.
 A better understanding of these effects can help achieve more positive outcomes, mitigate negative impacts, and provide a net enhancement of ecosystem services for coastal communities.

 **Theme 2: Fish health in salmon farming**
 Intensive salmon farming has brought great economic benefits, but also problems.
 Salmon farms amplify pathogens and parasites, especially sea lice, causing welfare issues and production losses for farmed salmon and threatening wild salmonid populations around heavily infested farms.
-New methods are needed to prevent, monitor and treat infestations while good animal welfare standards.
+New methods are needed to prevent, monitor and treat infestations while maintaining high animal welfare standards.

 **Theme 3: Temperate reef ecology, conservation and restoration**
 Seaweed and kelp habitats are diverse and productive, but have come under threat from multiple stressors including eutrophication, sedimentation and overgrazing.
 I'm interested in the conservation of seaweed habitats in degraded coastal areas, including the role of invasive macroalgae and management of overabundant sea urchins.